|Nieuwsbrief/Newsletter - English||Home | Contact | Nieuwsbrief | Fotoalbum | Sitemap|

-II Bali: Widhya Asih children’s homes in Singaraja and Amlapura
+III Bali: Widhya Asih Singaraja and Amlapura children’s homes

 If you decide to support the initiatives of Gotong Royong financially, first think if you want to help any specific project or if you want to leave the spending to us.

 Of course you can also send us a free gift and leave the spending to us.

 Gifts are more than welcome at our bank account in Holland: NL74ABNA084.21.36.932 (for the attention of Stichting Gotong Royong - Utrecht).
 For people who want to donate and who are living outside Holland, please contact us by email so that we can find a proper method of transaction for your donation.